puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/variables_and_templates.md

 character the cowsay application will use, the port we want to service to run on, and path of the configuration file.

+If you're not already in the module directory go ahead and `cd` to it now.

+    cd /etc/puppetlabs/code/environments/production/modules

 Open your `init.pp` manifest.

     vim pasture/manifests/init.pp